-- 5. Promptly transmit to the appropriate [underground facility] operator(s) the information received from an excavator or responsible contractor regarding intended excavation or demolition; - 6.
-(No change) - 7.
-Provide to the excavator or responsible contractor the names of the [underground facility] operators who will be notified by the One-Call center of the intended excavation. - (c) The System operator shall provide a form to excavators for the purpose of reporting a condition or configuration which has the potential to pose a danger to health and safety, in accordance with N.J.A.C.
+(c) The System operator shall provide a form to excavators for the purpose of reporting a condition or configuration which has the potential to pose a danger to health and safety, in accordance with N.J.A.C.
 14:2-3.4(d).
-Once this form is completed, the System operator shall send the completed form to the appropriate [underground facility] operator, in conformance with the System operator's tariff. - 14:2-2.2 Designation and term of One-Call Damage Prevention System operator - (a) (No change) - (b) The term of the System operator shall be five years, but the Board may rescind, extend or modify this designation if it determines, [after hearing,] that [the designee is not operating the system] a modification is required for the operation of the system in conformance with N.J.S.A.
-48:2-73 et seq., this chapter and its Board-approved tariff. - (c) In the [fifth] final year of a System operator's term, the Board shall advertise the System operator position in the New Jersey Register and in newspapers of general circulation and comply with all applicable rules of the New Jersey Department of the Treasury.

-(d) The Board shall accept applications and shall designate a person as the System operator for a [new five year] term, consistent with NJ Treasury guidelines.
-In choosing a System operator, the Board shall select the applicant that will best operate the system to achieve the purposes of the Underground Facility Protection Act, in accordance with N.J.S.A.
+Once this form is completed, the System operator shall send the completed form to the appropriate [underground facility] operator, in conformance with the System operator's tariff.

+14:2-2.2 Designation and term of One-Call Damage PreventionSystem operator

+- (a) (No change.) - (b) The term of the System operator shall be five years, but the Board may rescind, extend, or modify this designation if it determines, [after hearing.] that [the designee is not operating the system] a modification is required for the operation of the System in conformance with N.J.S.A.
+48:2-73 et seq., this chapter, and its Board-approved tariff. - (c) In the [fifth] final year of a System operator's term, the Board shall advertise the System operator position in the New Jersey Register and in newspapers of general circulation and comply with all applicable rules of the New Jersey Department of the Treasury. - (d) The Board shall accept applications and shall designate a person as the System operator for a [new five year] term, consistent with the New Jersey Department of the Treasury guidelines.
+In choosing a System operator, the Board shall select the applicant that will best operate the [system] System to achieve the purposes of the Underground Facility Protection Act, in accordance with N.J.S.A.
 52:34-12 and N.J.A.C.
-17:12. (e) (No change)
+17:12. (e) (No change.)